25 Top Things To Do York City and The Best Tourist Attractions in 2023

-What are the best places to go to York?
-You will have the chance to roam the York city walls, take amazing photos of the quirky Shambles Street (Diagon Alley inspiration), try delicious fudge at the York fudge shop and discover brilliant history at Clifford’s tower.
+You will have the chance to roam the York city walls, take amazing photos of the quirky Shambles Street (Diagon Alley inspiration), try delicious fudge at the York fudge shop and discover the brilliant history building at Clifford’s tower.
 Also, the is many awesome places to stay in York and the shopping in York is fantastic.
 If you’re looking for unusual things to do in December, then you should check out the York Christmas festival for a magical experience.

 Is York Worth Visiting?